pablosambuco/carreras/README.md

 ### Game Class

-Manages the game logic, including initializing the game, drawing the game board, and moving horses.
+Manages the game logic, including initializing the game and moving horses.

-## Future Improvements
-- **Modularization:** The game will be split into several modules to improve portability and facilitate integration with other graphical interfaces.
-This will make the game more flexible and easier to extend.

 ## Contributing